 - From Tonosí: A bus leaves every hour from around 6 am –5:30 pm.
 The trip takes about 1.5 hours and costs around US$40.

 - There is no direct bus service from David or Santiago.
 Instead go to Divisa (US$3.35) or the Chitré bus terminal (US$1.50) and you can get a bus from there.

 Las Tablas is easy to navigate.
 The town has fewer than ten thousand residents so its small size means that you can easily get around on foot.

 It is super easy to find a taxi in Las Tablas, there are taxi stands all over.
 The taxi stand near the launderette on Calle 3 de Noviembre is open 24 hours a day (tel.
 994-8532 or 994-8533).
 Taxi rides within town should cost around US$1.40 for two people.
 A taxi to Guararé is around US$3.

 There is also a taxi stand at the bus terminal that is located around half a km from the town.
 The fare from town to the bus stop costs about US$1.40, but is worth the payment to avoid the major hike in the heat, especially when you are toting luggage.

 Where to stay in Las Tablas?

-Panamanians love carnival so much that as soon as it’s over, they begin to start planning for the next years carnival!
+Panamanians love carnival so much that as soon as it’s over, they start planning for the next year’s carnival!
 So that means that the rooms fill up very quickly.
-It is also a very small town so that means that there isn’t a lot of Hotels and during carnival the Hotels will also charge a premium during carnival, so book accommodation as soon as possible.
+It is also a very small town so that means that there aren’t a lot of Hotels and during carnival the Hotels will also charge a premium during carnival, so book accommodation as soon as possible.

 Check out some Las Tablas accommodation deals here.